 Best Camera Backpacks for Travel - Lowepro Flipside 400

-And last but not least, a Lowepro backpack!
 Lowepro is well known for its high-quality photography backpacks, so no best camera backpack list would be complete without them.

-The Lowepro Flipside 400 AW is an excellent option if you don’t want something too big or cumbersome.
+The Lowepro Flipside 400 AW III is an excellent option if you don’t want something too big or cumbersome.
 This bag may appear smaller on the outside, but it can fit a decent amount of gear inside!

 For photographers who want a smaller, sturdy camera backpack, the Lowepro Flipside is a perfect choice at a reasonable price.

-Monarc Settra Duffel 40L
+12. Best eco-friendly camera backpack – Monarc Settra Duffel 40L

 Settra Bag, Monarc